 We look forward to having you join us for exciting professional development activities.
 Below you will find a list of current programs and workshops for educators.
 For more information about upcoming workshops and seminars, please contact us.

-After careful deliberation and consideration of the best information available to us at this time, given the unfolding outbreak of COVID-19, the Gus A. Stavros Center has concluded, with regret, that we cannot proceed with holding our Spring 2020 workshops as planned.
+After careful deliberation and consideration of the best information available to us at this time, given the unfolding outbreak of COVID-19, the Gus A. Stavros Center has concluded, with regret, that we cannot proceed with holding our in-person workshops as planned.

 This decision was not made lightly.
 We made this decision with the health and physical safety of our attendees, staff, volunteers, and vendors foremost in our minds.
-We will be in touch with you should our events be rescheduled.
 For more information, or if you have additional questions or concerns, you may visit www.usf.edu/coronavirus.

 - Webinar via Microsoft Teams